Amy Williams: Early life and education

 Williams was born in Cambridge and brought up in Bath, being educated at Hayesfield School Technology College, Beechen Cliff School and the University of Bath.
-Her father, Ian Williams, is a professor of chemistry at the University of Bath, and her mother, Janet Williams, is a former midwife.
+Her father, Ian Williams, was a professor of chemistry at the University of Bath, and her mother, Janet Williams, is a former midwife.
 Williams has a twin sister and an older brother.

 Career

 Williams was originally a 400m runner but she was unable to qualify for the national athletics team.
 She began competing in skeleton in 2002 after trying out at a push-start track at the University of Bath.
 She described her first experience on a skeleton track as exhilarating and terrifying, but she nonetheless enjoyed it and began training in skeleton.

 At her first major event, the 2009 World Championships in Lake Placid, she won a silver medal.

 Williams was unable to qualify for the 2006 Winter Olympics in Turin, Italy, as Great Britain was only allowed to enter a single skeleton athlete in that year's competition, a spot won by Shelley Rudman, who went on to win the silver medal.
 Four years later, she qualified for the 2010 Winter Olympics in Vancouver, British Columbia, Canada, where her country was allowed to send two skeleton athletes.

 At the 2010 Games, Williams won the gold medal in the women's skeleton, breaking the track record twice along the way and winning by more than a half a second.
 At the end of the first day, on which Williams had established a 0.3s advantage over second placed Kerstin Szymkowiak, two protests were filed by other nations over the aerodynamics of Williams's helmet.
 The protests claimed that the helmet's spoilers were illegal and gave her an unfair aerodynamic advantage.
 The manufacturer claimed that they were integral to the helmet's design.
 Both protests were rejected by the International Bobsleigh and Tobogganing Federation, which had passed the helmet—with ridges—days earlier.

 Williams became the first British gold medallist in an individual event at the Winter Olympics for 30 years, following Robin Cousins's victory in figure skating at the 1980 Winter Olympics in Lake Placid, and the first British female individual Winter Olympics gold medallist since Jeannette Altwegg in 1952.

 Williams was a contestant in the second series of the ITV show 71 Degrees North in late 2011.
 She finished the series in third place.
 She has also appeared in the CBBC series, 12 Again.
+As well as Top Gear series 17 episode 1 where she raced against a rally car in Lillehammer.